 Mustard microgreens look very similar to chia microgreens.
 They have white stems and pale green cotyledons with a bit of crunch.
 However, you can make your microgreen garden stand out more by using different mustard varieties.
 The Red Garnet variety, for example, has beautiful burgundy leaves.
 There are several varieties out there, so your micro garden can look as spicy as it tastes!

-Good Products For Growing Mustard Microgreens:
+Good Products At Amazon For Growing Mustard Microgreens:

 Mustard Microgreens Quick Info